Universal Decimal Classification: Application

 The design of UDC lends itself to machine readability, and the system has been used both with early automatic mechanical sorting devices, and modern library OPACs.
 Since 1993, a standard version of UDC has been maintained and distributed in a database format: UDC Master Reference File (UDC MRF) which is updated and released regularly.
 The 2011 version of the MRF (released in 2012) contains over 70,000 classes.
 In the past full printed editions used to have around 220,000 subdivisions.

-UDC structure
+Structure

 Notation

 A notation is a code commonly used in classification schemes to represent a class, i.e. a subject and its position in the hierarchy, to enable mechanical sorting and filing of subjects.
 UDC uses Arabic numerals arranged decimally.
 Every number is thought of as a decimal fraction with the initial decimal point omitted, which determines the filing order.
 An advantage of decimal notational systems is that they are infinitely extensible, and when new subdivisions are introduced, they need not disturb the existing allocation of numbers.
 For ease of reading, a UDC notation is usually punctuated after every third digit:

 In UDC the notation has two features that make the scheme easier to browse and work with: